Visiting the Library

 What you cannot do in the library

-- If a study room is available, you may be able to make a same-day appointment
+- Cannot use the Collaboratory or a study room or without an appointment.
+If a study room is available, you can make a same-day appointment with your Northbrook library card.

-- Cannot reserve or access meeting rooms, classrooms, or the Auditorium
+- Cannot reserve or access meeting rooms, classrooms, or the Auditorium.
+Meeting room reservations will be available starting July 1 for dates in August and September.

 Services you can access without having to enter the building